'Everything about the Gulf of St. Lawrence was warmer in 2021': federal scientist | CBC News

 "Everything about the Gulf of St. Lawrence was warmer in 2021," said federal research scientist Peter Galbraith, based at the Lamontagne Institute in Mont-Joli, Que.

-Galbraith and other DFO scientists released data on physical conditions in the Gulf, measuring temperatures, salinity, water flow and ice cover in 2021.
+Galbraith and other DFO scientists released data on physical conditions in the gulf, measuring temperatures, salinity, water flow and ice cover in 2021.

 Average sea surface temperatures in October and November were the highest since remote sensing data started 40 years ago.